marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

     * :cyclone: You will appreciate how the Central Limit Theorem explains why Normal-ish distributions are frequently observed in biological measurements.
     * :cyclone: You will be able to use the SciPy stats module to work with probability distributions.
     * :cyclone: You will be able to find the value associated with a given percentage of a distribution or vice-versa.
-    * :cyclone: You will be able to plot data distributions normalized to a probability density.
+    * :cyclone: You will be able to plot data distributions as histograms normalized to a probability density.
     * `conda install scipy`
     * :paperclip: [SciPy](https://scipy.org), [scipy.stats](https://docs.scipy.org/doc/scipy-0.14.0/reference/stats.html)
 * Feb-10-R: Optimization and Maximum Likelihood Estimation (MLE)
     * :cyclone: You will be able to optimize the parameters of a model by minimizing a cost or error function.
-    * :cyclone: You will be able to find the parameters of any selected probability distribution that are most likely to explain a data sample.
+    * :cyclone: You will be able to find the parameters of any arbitrary probability distribution that are most likely to explain your data.
     * :pencil2: Maximum Likelihood Estimation :alarm_clock: due Feb-18-F
     * :bangbang: **If you are behind** at this point, please **contact me** so we can **get you back on track**.
 ---